 - i.
 Reports made to confidential on-campus resources.
 Confidential Resources, such as professional counselors, may talk to victims without revealing any identifying information about them to anyone else at the University, including the Title IX Officer, without the victim's consent.
 Except under certain limited circumstances (such as risk of imminent harm to the victim or others). - ii.
 Reports made to law enforcement.
 A victim who reports to local law enforcement may request to be treated as confidential. - iii.
 Reports made to the Title IX Coordinator.
 The Title IX Coordinator makes every reasonable effort to protect the privacy of all individuals throughout all phases of the complaint resolution process.
 While the Title IX Coordinator cannot guarantee absolute confidentiality, disclosure of facts to parties and witnesses is limited to what is reasonably necessary to comply with law or University policy, including (but not limited to), for the purposes of investigating and/or resolving the complaint. - iv.
 Supportive Measures.
-The University will maintain any supportive measures provided to the parties as confidential, as defined by the University's Unlawful Discrimination, Harassment, Sexual Misconduct and Title IX Policy and Procedures, to the extent such confidentiality does not impair University's ability to provide the supportive measure. - v.
+The University will maintain any supportive measures provided to the parties as confidential, as defined by the University's v.
 Clery Act and Other Public Records.
 Publicly available record-keeping for purposes of Clery Act reporting and disclosures will be made without including personally identifying information about the victim.
 Also, the University does not publish the name of crime victims as part of its Clery-mandated reporting, nor does it house identifiable information regarding victims in its daily crime log or online.